krypt0k1/CryptographyProjects/README.md

-Prereqs

-1. Have the latest version of Python (python3)
-2. Download the pkcs11 module
+Prerequisites

+Operating systems
+• Linux on x86_64
+• Windows on x86_64

+nShield Software
+• Security World 12.80 or later

+User permissions
+• A user permitted to connect to the local hardserver and read the Security

+World key management data (kmdata) files.

+Supported Python version
+• Python 3.8.5

+Python Modules
-3. Run pip install python and pip install python-pkcs11
+• Run pip install python and pip install python-pkcs11
-4. Enable the following variables on your /opt/nfast/cknfastrc file CKNFAST_FAKE_ACCELERATOR_LOGIN = 1
+• Enable the following variables on your /opt/nfast/cknfastrc file CKNFAST_FAKE_ACCELERATOR_LOGIN = 1
         CKNFAST_LOADSHARING = 1
         CKNFAST_DEBUG=10
         CKNFAST_DEBUGFILE= /opt/nfast/
-            The directory for the debug file is arbitrary; place it where your heart feels like (heart) slightly smiling face.
+            The directory for the debug file is arbitrary; place it where your heart feels like <3.

 Introduction